lidlid/slate/source/index.html.md

 | DATA | data | data |  | String | {"data": "hello"} |

 <aside class="notice">For a DATA action, it may be useful to provide the data as json.
-In this case, the json may need to be escaped - for additional information see [JSON Org](https://www.json.org).</aside>
+In this case, the json may need to be escaped.</aside>

+For additional information see [JSON.Org](https://www.json.org).

 # Getting Started